opentripplanner/OpenTripPlanner/docs/RouterConfiguration.md

 purposes too, and is very fast.

 At least the EDT or the LAT must be passed into Raptor to perform a Range Raptor search.
-If unknown/missing the parameters(EDT, LAT, DW) is dynamically calculated.
+If unknown/missing the parameters(EDT, LAT, DW) are dynamically calculated.
 The dynamic coefficients affect the performance and should be tuned to match the deployment.

 The request parameters are calculated like this: